 The Balmuda's vintage-looking design would not be out of place in a Studio Ghibli movie.
 There's an ineffable charm to its old-fashioned dials and the soft tick-tick-tick of its timer.
 Besides, watching your bread toast in the Balmuda never gets old.
 First, you'll see the steam fogging up the window.
 Then as the heating elements kick in, there's a comforting orange glow.
 It's a lovely, analog moment in our digital world.
 A great start for the day.

 While the Balmuda The Toaster produces much better results than the dry cardboard-like toast from a cheap toaster, is it worth the premium price that is at least 10 times that of a typical toaster?
 Well, it's fair to say it's not going to make a 10x difference.
 But how do you put a price to that almost magical experience from using the Balmuda?
-You can find the Korean import version (typically with a 7-day warranty from the seller) from Shopee and Lazada or the local version here.
+You can find the Korean import version (typically with a 7-day warranty from the seller) from Shopee or the local version here.
 Alternatively, check out our take on the more affordable Zojirushi toaster oven here.

 Any purchase you make through our links may generate a commission.
 It supports our work, but does not dictate our editorial reviews.
 See our FAQ here.